 In addition to the requirements for all student employees, FWS employees must maintain financial aid eligibility.
-They must also be enrolled in and earn at least 6 units each quarter they work. ( Important: Units you get an "F" in are not earned units.)
+They must also be enrolled in and earn at least 6 units each quarter they work.
+(Important: You must receive a ‘D’ or better for units to be considered “earned.”)
 Student workers who fail to earn at least 6.0 financial-aid-eligible units any quarter they work or who fail to maintain a 2.0 Quarterly GPA will be ineligible to work the following quarter.
 Those who continue working after dropping below their required units (or after ceasing to actively participate in courses required to maintain the required units) will lose employment privileges for an additional quarter. ( Note: LINC courses are not financial-aid eligible.)

 Please be aware that a FWS award offer does not guarantee a job and that a student's award offer will not be "accepted" until they are actually hired for a position.
 Foothill College has a limited number of FWS jobs that can be filled and funded each academic year.
 Once that number of jobs has been filled, all unaccepted awards will be expired.
 The academic year begins July 1st (Summer Quarter).
 Bottom line: The earlier you apply for a job, the better your chances of getting one.

 How do you apply for a job?
 Once you have been offered a Federal Work Study award and have enrolled in at least 6.0 units for the quarter in which you want to work, you should come to Foothill's Financial Aid Office to request instructions for taking the next steps.